BitcoinRM/community_covenant/CODE_OF_CONDUCT.md

 Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.

+Examples of Enforcement Actions on Offenders:

+* Offenders in our Discord channels, including voice channels, will be banned
+* Offenders in our BitcoinTalk threads will be banned or reported as appropriate
+* Offenders in our Social Media websites (such as Facebook, Twitter) will be banned, unfollowed or reported

+#### A member coin in Emerging Coin Index that does not follow or enforce this Code of Conduct in good faith may face temporary or permanent expulsion in Emerging Coin Index

 ## Attribution